material-components/material-components-web-react/packages/line-ripple/README.md

 --- | --- | ---
-className | string | Classes to be applied to the root element. style | object | Inline styles of root element.
+className | string | Classes to be applied to the root element. style | object | Inline styles of root element. shouldActivate | boolean | Activates or deactivates the line ripple state.